peijoy/DetectDepressionInTwitterPosts/README.md

 In addition, the pretrained vectors for the Word2Vec model is from [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit).

 ### How to Run
-To run the `.ipynb` iPython notebook that contains all the code, please run the following line in the project directory:
+To run the `DepressionDetectionInTwitter.ipynb` iPython notebook that contains all the code, please run the following line in the project directory:
 ```sh
 $ jupyter notebook
 ```